mirnylab/Open2C/README.md

 # Open2C

-Community repositories that originated in the Mirny lab and were transferred to [Open2C](https://github.com/open2c).
+Community repositories that originated in the Mirny lab and were transferred to Open Chromosome Collective, [Open2C](https://github.com/open2c).

 * [cooler](https://github.com/open2c/cooler): a cool place to store your Hi-C
 * [cooltools](https://github.com/open2c/cooltools): the tools for your .cool's (community Hi-C data analysis library)